lowerpower/Mike-Simulation-Benchmark/README.md

-# The Mike Simulation Benchmark
+# The Mycroft Benchmark

+A benchmark for agency, temporality, and companion-threshold reasoning

 *A philosophical and adversarial reasoning benchmark for testing whether language models can distinguish agency, companionship, temporality, and alignment from mere stylistic simulation.*

 ## Overview

-The Mike Simulation Benchmark is designed to test whether a model can do more than echo a compelling conceptual frame.
+The Mycroft Benchmark (or The Mike Simulation Benchmark) is designed to test whether a model can do more than echo a compelling conceptual frame.
 It measures whether the model can:

 - reconstruct a novel ontology accurately
 - separate metaphor from mechanism